puneetrajbhardwaj/LeaveTracker/README.md

 # LeaveTracker
-Application built during my TCS training its primary purpose is to manage and keep record of dynamically created employess , leaves and leaves taken by each employee, Complete Project is build by me using Django Web Framework HTML CSS Java Script and Jquery.
+Application built during my TCS training its primary purpose is to manage and keep record of dynamically created employees , leaves and leaves taken by each employee, Complete Project is build by me using Django Web Framework HTML CSS Java Script and Jquery.

 # Deployemnet
 1.Setup this code in a system in a system having Django and Python installed.